utkarsh2102/CodeTesting/docs/NTCC.md

 The least complex order in `Python` is the `print` mandate - it essentially prints out a line (and furthermore incorporates a new line, not at all like in `C`).

 There are two noteworthy `Python` variants, `Python2` and `Python3`.
-`Python2` and `3` are altogether different from one another.
+`Python2` and `Python3` are altogether different from one another.
 This paper utilizes `Python3`, since it all the more semantically right and incorporates even new features.

-For instance, one contrast between `Python2` and 3 is the `print` articulation.
+For instance, one contrast between `Python2` and `Python3` is the `print` articulation.
 In `Python2`, the `print` statement is not a function, and in this way it is summoned without enclosures (brackets).
 Be that as it may, in `Python3`, it is a function, and must be conjured with enclosures.

 `Python` is not only `object-oriented` but also a `funtional paradigm`.
 Released in 1991, `Python` is a powerful language, ruling the world over.
 Oh, did I forgot to tell you that this language is completely open-source?
-Well, yea, It is!
+Well, yeah, it is!
 So let's dive in and look at the basics of the language.

 ---